ManmeetSinghJohal/gitnote/README.md

 - MongoDB
 - Shadcn
 - Tailwind CSS

-## 📝 Description
-Welcome to my project!
-Here, I'll provide you with a brief overview of what inspired me to create it, why it solves a problem, and what I've learned throughout its development.
-- Motivation: I was motivated to build this project to address a specific issue and to enhance my coding skills.
-- Why I Built This Project: My main goal was to create a practical and user-friendly solution to a real-world problem.
-- Problem Solved: This project aims to simplify a particular task, making it more efficient and accessible.
-- What I Learned: Throughout the development process, I gained valuable insights into various technologies and programming concepts.

 ## 📖 Table of Contents (Optional)
 If your README is long, add a table of contents to make it easy for users to find what they need.